Purity test: History

 In 1936, The Indian Express reported that students at Toronto University were "under-going a 'purity test', which took "the form of twenty very personal questions, designed to determine the state of their morals and their 'purity ratio'.
 For example, so many marks are lost for smoking, drinking, and every time the sinner kisses a girl or boy.
 Then, after truthfully answering all the questions, the total number of bad marks are added up and subtracted from a hundred.
 What is left, if any, is the 'purity ratio'.
 The test is unofficial and just what it will prove when completed nobody knows."

 Alan Dundes, a professor of anthropology and folklore at the University of California, Berkeley, and Carl R. Pagter included examples of purity tests in their 1975 book Work Hard and You Shall Be Rewarded: Urban Folklore from the Paperwork Empire.
 They noted, "An indication of the particular sexual activities that are valued is provided by various versions of a questionnaire parody entitled 'Virtue Test' or 'Official Purity Test' or the like.
 It is obviously doubtful whether anyone would answer the questions posed on the test in an honest and truthful fashion.
 Nevertheless, the questions themselves serve to reveal a good deal about the American male's sexual fantasy life."
 Dundes and Pagter's book reprints a "Virtue Test" circulated at Indiana University in 1939 and a more contemporary "Official Purity Test" circulated at California Institute of Technology.

 In 1976, a teacher at La Grange High School in Texas was fired for distributing a 1966 purity test, which had appeared in the Ask Ann Landers column, to her students.
 The questions on the test ranged from "Ever said 'I love you'?" to "Ever had group sex?"
 The teacher sued the school district and was awarded $71,000 in back pay and damages.

+Purity tests started to be shared online around 1980, and the first web-based test came in 1994.